 First, I want you to catch something.
 We didn’t study through the entire book of Hebrews together, but I think you can see this from just chapters 11 and 12.
 The writer is expecting you to know something.
 He is expecting you to understand… the Hebrews!
 After all, he’s writing to Hebrew people, about topics that Hebrew people would know very well.
 Like sacrifices.
 Famous Hebrew characters.
 Key events in Hebrew history.

-So as we venture into Hebrews 13, trying to put some “how-to” on our knowledge, keep in mind that the author is expecting you to understand God’s law.
-To the Hebrews, God’s law was specifically the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+So as we venture into Hebrews 13, trying to put some “how-to” on our knowledge, keep in mind that the author is expecting you to understand God’s Torah.
+To the Hebrews, God’s Torah was specifically the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 If you’ve never read through these books, you are totally missing the foundation for the rest of the Bible.
 It’s as if you’ve read the end of a novel without reading the beginning.
 Things in the Bible just aren’t going to make good sense to you!
 So I encourage you to grab your Bible today and start reading those essential first books!

 To begin:

-- “Do not forget to entertain strangers, for by so doing some people have entertained angels without knowing it” (Hebrews 13:2).
+- “Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels” (Hebrews 13:2).
 Okay, we should treat our “brothers” with love, but we are to treat the “stranger” (foreigner or alien) in the same way.
 We’re to walk by faith, seeing things with spiritual eyes.
 Like angels.
 Maybe God has sent a scruffy stranger, or a disheveled child, or a lonely welfare recipient, to your door for you to help.
 Maybe you’re afraid you’ll be taken advantage of.
 Maybe you don’t want to give $20 to feed someone when you aren’t sure that they won’t spend it on cigarettes.
 There are ways to be wise, of course, but can you out-give God?
 Can’t He take care of the circumstances?
 Our job is just to look for the “angels” God has sent our way and to care for them in faith, without any fear or worry for the future.

-Do you see the common theme here?
-Faith trusts God, walking in obedience to His commands, without any fear or worry for the future.
 We love others, brothers or not, without wondering if God will supply, if the person deserves our help, or what others might think.
 We open our hands to the poor and needy (Proverbs 31:20), simply because we see a kingdom that is spiritual.

-- Jesus was not ashamed of me.
+- Yeshua was not ashamed of me.

 Faith must show itself in actions.
 With God, those actions always start with how well we love others.